Stock market today: Microsoft, Meta and the burden of high expectations drag Wall Street lower

 A separate report said growth in workers' wages and benefits slowed during the summer.
 That could put less pressure on upcoming inflation.
 A third report, meanwhile, said fewer U.S. workers applied for unemployment benefits last week.
 That's an indication that the number of layoffs remains relatively low across the country.

-Treasury yields swiveled up and down several times following the reports before rising.
-The yield on the 10-year Treasury edged up to 4.31% from 4.30% late Wednesday.
+Treasury yields swiveled up and down several times following the reports before climbing.
+The yield on the 10-year Treasury rose to 4.31% from 4.30% late Wednesday.
 That’s up sharply from the roughly 3.60% level it was at in the middle of last month.

 Yields have been rallying following a string of stronger-than-expected reports on the U.S. economy.
-Such data have bolstered hopes that the economy can avoid a recession, particularly now that the Fed is cutting interest rates to support the job market instead of keeping them high to quash high inflation.
-But the resilient economy also is forcing traders to curtail their expectations for how deeply the Fed will ultimately cut.
+Such data bolster hopes that the economy can avoid a recession, particularly now that the Fed is cutting interest rates to support the job market instead of keeping them high to quash high inflation.
+But the surprising resilience is also forcing traders to downgrade their expectations for how deeply the Fed will ultimately cut rates.

-In stock markets abroad, indexes were lower across much of Europe and Asia.
+In stock markets abroad, indexes sank across much of Europe and Asia.

-South Korea's Kospi dropped 1.5% after North Korea test launched a new intercontinental ballistic missile designed to be able to hit the U.S. mainland in a move that was likely meant to grab America's attention ahead of Election Day.
+South Korea's Kospi dropped 1.5% for one of the larger losses after North Korea test launched a new intercontinental ballistic missile designed to be able to hit the U.S. mainland in a move that was likely meant to grab America's attention ahead of Election Day.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.